TimeBandit/personal-site/src/posts/2022-02-19-dear-change-log-part-2-of-2.md

 ---
 In the previous post, I described what a changelog was, why they were important and how to make an albeit simple one.

-In this post, I'll talk about one way of generating a production-ready changelogs.
+In this post, I'll talk about one way of generating a production-ready changelog.

-Before I do that, a little note on versioning.
+Before I do that, a little note on Semantic Version and Conventional Commits.

 Have you ever wondered how versioning works?
 Download a module or an app and it will have a version number.
 Giving a version number to a piece of software is not mandatory.
 Done right, it can help you track down dependencies and lock down a release to the specific versions that you know work together.

 [SemVer](https://semver.org/) is one common approach to assigning version numbers.
-[CalVer](https://calver.org/) is one alternative.
-With the former, versions numbers take the form; MAJOR.MINOR.PATCH, where all three parts are numbers.
+[CalVer](https://calver.org/) is one alternative amongst others.
+With SemVer, versions numbers take the form; MAJOR.MINOR.PATCH, where all three parts are numbers.

 Generally, these are `[Breaking changes].[Backward compatible changes].[Bug fixes]`.
 Thus 2.4.5 could mean 2 breaking changes, 4 features and 5 bug or other fixes.

-Now conventional commits are a formalized method of constructing commit messages.
+Conventional commits are a formalized method of constructing commit messages.
 It dovetails well with SemVer to give you a well-structured commit history.
 Deriving a structured changelog from your commits becomes easier at this point.
 Using this your commit messages would take the form:

 `<type>[optional scope]: <description>`